New Year’s Eve swim at Achensee

 Bonkers, yet a tradition.
-One thing is clear to the people who come to watch the New Year’s Eve swim – anyone who takes part needs to bring a great big helping of daftness with them in order to leap into the water in the ice-cold Achensee, where the water temperature is around four degrees, and then cover the 50 metre distance.
+One thing is clear to the spectators of the New Year’s Eve swim: Anyone who takes part needs to bring a big amount of craziness with them in order to leap into the ice-cold Lake Achensee with a water temperature of around four degrees, and then swim the 50 metre distance.

 For many people New Year’s Day is not just highlighted in red in the calendar for celebrations to mark the turn of the year.
 No, it is the New Year’s Eve swim at Achensee which year in, year out, attracts curious onlookers and daredevil swimmers.
 They all follow the maxim ‘feel the frost!’ and take this challenge literally.